Canada taxes its residents on their worldwide income.

 Capital gains and losses before coming to Canada

 If you are a landed immigrant and get health coverage, it is usually considered significant residential ties and your worldwide income is subject to Canadian taxes.
-If you are just landing in Canada to get the permanent residency status for immigration purposes and intend to go back to move later, you should consider not applying the health coverage.
+If you are just landing in Canada to get permanent residency status for immigration purposes and intend to go back to move later, you should consider not applying for health coverage.
 Most provinces generally have waiting time before enrolling you for coverage.
-Getting a health care coverage seem to be an attractive option for many of new immigrants, however, landed immigrants having health card may become tax residents of Canada even if they return back to plan their final move.
+Getting health care coverage seems to be an attractive option for many of new immigrants, however, landed immigrants having health card may become tax residents of Canada even if they return back to plan their final move.

 Moving Expenses to Canada

 Moving expenses deductions for residents of Canada are sometimes different in the case of moving to Canada.
-In certain cases, your new employer may reimburse you the moving expenses.
+In certain cases, your new employer may reimburse you for the moving expenses.
 Consult your professional tax adviser in Canada to understand the effect of the moving expenses paid by your employer.
 You can try to get these benefits before coming to Canada.
 Certain types of reimbursements are not taxable whereas others are, therefore, plan to get the tax benefit accordingly.

 Retirements and Pension plans before coming to Canada